guptaanu412/example-course-specs/README.md

 they will need in the summative assessment.

-In order to create formative assessments, you'll work backward from the summative assessment written in Step 2.
+In order to create formative assessments, you'll work backward from the summative assessment written in Step 3 (Summative Assessment).
 Make a point-form list of the skills needed to solve the summative assessment and create a formative assessment for each, then itemize the extra skills those exercises depend on,